-The summit finish of the Tour de Romandie this Saturday, the climb to the ski village of Torgon isn’t a celebrity summit finish, it’s just a quiet but enjoyable climb and the chance to take look at the UCI, cycling’s governing body.
+The summit finish of the Tour de Romandie this Saturday, the climb to the ski village of Torgon isn’t a celebrity summit finish, it’s just a quiet climb and the chance to take look at the UCI, cycling’s governing body.

 The Route: the Route du Torgon starts in the small town of of Vionnaz in the canton of Valais in Switzerland.
 The climb is 12km long and averages 6.4%.
 Profile via salite.ch

 History: the Tour de Romandie came here in 1979 and Giuseppe Saronni won the summit finish here before going on to win the race overall and then take his first Giro d’Italia and then plenty of one day titles like Sanremo, the Worlds and more.
-Longtime the general manager of the Lampre team and then the UAE team, he’s now an advisor to the team with his son Carlo taking up the reins for the team.
+Longtime the general manager of the Lampre team and then the UAE team, Sarroni is now an advisor to the team with his son Carlo taking up the reins for the team.

 The Future: it’s hard to predict who’ll win this Saturday’s stage so let’s take a broader look ahead… Torgon connects to the Portes du Soleil ski area, an interconnected area of 13 ski resorts shared between France and Switzerland, apparently the world’s second biggest ski area.
 Whether it’s climate change threatening the winter season or just efforts to broaden the calendar of events throughout the rest of the year, there’s now a drive from the Alpine ski resorts to expand tourism in the summer.
-This isn’t new but it is becoming more pronounced and cycling is a big part of this and the large Portes du Soleil area can afford, or perhaps has to, get in on this.
+This isn’t new but it is accelerating and cycling is a big part of this.
+The large Portes du Soleil area can afford, or perhaps has to, get in on this.
 Later this year it’ll host the finish of the Critérium du Dauphiné and the likes of Morzine and Avoriaz are regular hosts for the Tour de France.
 We’re likely to see more ski areas across Europe and beyond look to cycling, both pro racing and amateur events to boost summer tourism.

 The UCI: cycling’s governing body is in Aigle, the next town across the river.
 It’s a short ride from the foot of the climb, poetically it’d be nice to say you could freewheel off the climb to the UCI HQ but there’s a railway bridge and the Rhone river to cross so it requires a few pedal strokes to reach but it’s so close and the development team of riders from around the world that the UCI hosts often uses the Torgon climb as a test, the even slope and duration of over 30 minutes make it an ideal climb to measure performance.
 The building can be seen from the climb, the metal-clad velodrome with its white roof make it a landmark.
 But that’s the velodrome and you need sharp eyesight to spot the actual UCI offices.
 It’s the wider view that perhaps tells us something, while you look down on the valley floor the UCI isn’t occupying prime real estate next to the International Olympic Committee, with satellite offices of ASO, RCS, the teams, the rider union, the trade manufacturers and cycling media clustered nearby for essential access.
 No, cycling’s governing body is a small office on the side of a small velodrome that sits behind a small retail park outside a small town in Switzerland and that ought to tell us something about its power.
 But the flipside is a governing body with its own velodrome and the staff can climb a mountain in their lunch hour, something a city location couldn’t offer.